Who will handle my complaint?

 If you are making the complaint on behalf of a person with a disability, we will speak with them where possible to gain their consent to proceed.
 Our focus is on the person with a disability and their needs, and we will seek to involve them in the process.

-We will ask you to confirm what you complaint is about
+We will ask you to confirm what your complaint is about

 We will confirm the details of the complaint with you.
 In order to progress your complaint you will be asked to confirm the issue or issues you are complaining about.